 The Group adopts revaluation policy for its land and buildings.
-The Group engaged independent valuation specialists to determine the fair values as at 30 May 2012 and 10 September 2012.
+The Group engaged independent valuation specialists to determine the fair values with the latest being 10 September 2012 for the leasehold land at Bukit Unggul, and on 18 April 2016 for leasehold land at Karambunai and Hotel property.
 The fair values were determined primarily using the following valuation method: